lightning/bolts/01-messaging.md

 Finally, the usage of periodic `ping` messages serves to promote frequent key rotations as specified within [BOLT #8](08-transport.md).

+## Appendix A: Message Extension

+This section contains examples of valid and invalid extensions on the `init` message.
+The base `init` message (without extensions) for these examples is `0x1001000100` (all features turned off).

+The following `init` messages are valid:

+  - `0x1001000100`: no extension provided
+  - `0x10010001000601012a030104`: the extension contains two _odd_ TLV records (with types `0x01` and `0x03`)
+  - `0x10010001000601012a03010400000000`: the extension contains two _odd_ TLV records (with types `0x01` and `0x03`) and additional bytes that must be ignored

+The following `init` messages are invalid:

+  - `0x100100010000`: the extension contains 0 records (this is invalid because it would break the canonical encoding of the message)
+  - `0x10010001002a`: the extension is present but truncated
+  - `0x1001000100`: the extension contains unknown _even_ TLV records
+  - `0x100100010006010101010102`: the extension TLV stream is invalid (duplicate TLV record type `0x01`)

 ## Acknowledgments